Bureaucracy - Procedure, Scale, and the Limits of Flexibility

 Part of a series exploring the systems and ideas that shape modern society.

-Every year, millions of people encounter bureaucracy in the same way: filling in a form that asks for information they've already provided, waiting for an approval that depends on a rule they can't locate, or being told that their situation doesn't fit the available categories.
+Every year, millions of people encounter bureaucracy in the same sort of way: filling in a form that asks for information they've already provided, waiting for an approval that depends on a rule they can't find, or being told that their situation doesn't fit the available categories.

 The frustration is so familiar it barely needs describing.
-Most of us have sat in that particular waiting room - the one that exists not just in government buildings, but inside corporations, hospitals, insurers, and universities - wondering how something this cumbersome managed to survive this long.
+Most of us have spent time in that particular waiting room (real or virtual) - the one that exists not just in government buildings, but inside corporations, hospitals, universities and tax offices - wondering how something this cumbersome managed to survive this long.

 The Problem It Was Built to Solve

-The administrative state is ancient, but modern bureaucracy has a more specific origin.
+The administrative state is pretty ancient, but modern bureaucracy has a more specific origin.

 In the nineteenth century, industrialisation and the expanding ambitions of the state - taxation, conscription, public health, infrastructure - created coordination problems that personal loyalty and informal authority could no longer handle.
 Prussia and France developed professional civil services built around specialised roles, hierarchical reporting, and written procedures.
 The goal was consistency: decisions should not depend on who happened to be in the room, or what mood they were in.